 Compliance level and report

 This website is partially compliant with the Web Content Accessibility Guidelines v2.1 AA standard, due to the non-compliances listed below.

 Accessibility of this platform

 At the top of every page in C19 Index there is a list of links to the main functional areas of the site and context-sensitive Help, which opens in a new window.
 You can use the Quick Search box, located at the top of every page, to quickly search all of the content in C19 Index.
 The sidebar of the page has links to the various searches, Marked List and Search History.

 In addition, navigation options relevant to a particular page appear at and/or near the start of the content area, following the main page heading e.g. the Back to Search Results link and Next record link on the Full Record page.

 If you use a screen reader or keyboard to access C19 Index you can bypass the sitewide navigation links using the "skip over navigation" link at the top of each page or the relevant access key (see Using access keys section below).
 This link is usually hidden from view but can be displayed on screen using the TAB key.

-You can use access keys as part of keystroke combinations (keyboard shortcuts) to navigate quickly to important features in this site without using a mouse.
-So that you don't have to learn a new set of keys each time, we have tried to ensure that the keys assigned are consistent with authoritative sources on the Web and other ProQuest products.
+You can use access keys as part of keystroke combinations (keyboard shortcuts), making it possible to quickly navigate to important features in this site without using a mouse:

 - 1 = Home